 Minimum standards for admission require a cumulative GPA of 3.0 and completion of all MAPS deficiencies.
 Interested students should apply for admission to the BAM by December 15 of their junior year.

-The admissions process consists of the following:
+The admissions process consists of submitting the following:

 - An unofficial transcript

 - A 1-2 page cover letter discussing your research interests, your motivation for pursuing graduate studies in our department, and any faculty you might wish to work with.
 This is the space to highlight important information from your material you would like us to pay close attention to, including the qualifications, skills, and experience that make you well-suited for this program.
 Demonstrating clarity of purpose is extremely important.
 The cover letter should be double-spaced and no more than two pages in length.